rbisdorff/Digraph3/docSphinx/tutorial.rst

 	>>> odg.valuationdomain
 	{'min': Decimal('-100.0'), 'max': Decimal('100.0'), 'med': Decimal('0.0')}

 From above given semantics, we may consider that *a01* outranks *a02* (r(a01 S a02) > 0.0), but not *a03* (r(a01 S a03) < 0.0).
-In order to make understandable the characteristic values shown in the relation table above, we may furthermore have a look at the pairwsie multiple criteria comparison between alternatives *a01* and *a02*:
+In order to make understandable the characteristic values shown in the relation table above, we may furthermore have a look at the pairwise multiple criteria comparison between alternatives *a01* and *a02*:
 	>>> odg.showPairwiseComparison('a01','a02')
 	*------------  pairwise comparison ----*
 	Comparing actions : (a01, a02)